Cleveland Institute of Electronics

-Cleveland Institute of Electronics (CIE) was a privately held, for-profit, distance learning technical college located in Cleveland, Ohio.
+Cleveland Institute of Electronics (CIE) was a privately held, for-profit, distance learning technical college located in Cleveland, Ohio, United States.
 CIE permanently closed on September 30, 2022.

 CIE offered Diplomas and Certificates from a variety of electronics and computer technology programs.
 The school was certified through the Ohio State Board of Career Colleges and Schools to offer post secondary programs of electronics technology, computer technology and electronic engineering technology.

 History

 The Institute was established in 1934 by Carl E. Smith under the name Smith Practical Radio Institute to provide correspondence learning courses in the field of Radio and Electronics, and has attracted an international student body since its inception.

 In 1972, enrollment reached 40,000 students from 70 countries.

 In 1992, a wholly owned subsidiary, World College, was added to CIE, but this subsidiary college has since closed in Summer of 2014.
 CIE permanently closed on September 30, 2022.

 Innovations

 In 1956, Cleveland Institute of Electronics conceptualized and patented its "Auto-Programmed" method, a new approach to curriculum presentation.

 In the 1960s, Carl Smith commissioned Pickett & Eckel Company to manufacture a slide rule tailored toward the school's course modules.
 The model became known as the Pickett N515-T Electronic Slide Rule.